 While the crust is baking prepare the pumpkin cheesecake:

 When the crust is done baking pour the cheesecake mixture over the hot crust and put it back in the oven to bake for 30 minutes.
 Once done, let it cool at room temperature for 1 hour.

 Prepare the vanilla pudding and then add 1 cup of thawed Cool Whip.
 Spread that over the baked cheesecake layer.
 Top it with the remaining Cool Whip.

-Cover with plastic wrap and let it refrigerate for 6 hours before serving.
-It needs time to get cold and firm up.
+Cover with plastic wrap and let it refrigerate for at least 6 hours before serving.
+It needs plenty of time to get nice and cold, and firm up in the fridge.

 Before serving, top it with chopped pecans or additional ground cinnamon teddy grahams, or you just leave it as is.
 I love the slight salty crunch they give to the smooth and creamy dessert.